jollyjerr/knowledge/business/data-visualization/evaluation.md

 Measure how well a given tool supports a domain.
 Provide a measure of performance against a target baseline.

-Thinkaloud: what are users' impressions of a tool
-Horserace: which design is most efficient for a set of tasks popular vote: what design do people like best
+Think aloud: what are users' impressions of a tool Horse race: which design is most efficient for a set of tasks popular vote: what design do people like best